PrestaShop/prestashop.github.io/news/_posts/releases/2021-02-22-prestashop-1-7-7-2-maintenance-release.md

 ![1.7.7.2 is available!](/assets/images/2021/02/1.7.7.2_banner.png)

-This maintenance release fixes 21 bugs reported on version 1.7.7.0 and 1.7.7.1 and 2 security issues.
+This patch release fixes 21 regressions reported on version 1.7.7.0 and 1.7.7.1 and 2 security issues.

 We suggest upgrading your shop quickly in order to benefit from these changes.
 Of course, don’t forget to make a backup before.